sjdh02/sjdh02.github.io/content/posts/compiler-recursive-types.md

 EXPR <-- MATHEXPR | NUMLIT
 MATHEXPR <-- OPERATOR EXPR EXPR
 ```
-As you can see, each math expression could potentially contain two more math expressions.
+As you can see, each math expression could contain two more math expressions.
 This could theoretically repeat forever,
 with each new math expression containing two more new math expressions, and so on.
 Furthermore, as `EXPR` increases in scope; that is,
 it gains more possible expression types, `MATHEXPR` gains more functionality.
 If you added a function call expression, then a math
 expression could contain a function call as an operand, and so on<sup>1</sup>.